mfinelli/recueil/DESIGN.md

   once `Content-Encoding` is already set, so the two paths can't double-compress each other.

+- **API client:** hand-rolled (`src/lib/api.ts`), not generated — there's no OpenAPI spec on the Go side to generate from, so response types (`src/lib/types.ts`) are manually kept in sync with `internal/httpapi`'s own response DTOs.
+A real, disclosed sync point (unlike `sqlc`'s automated Postgres↔Go one), judged acceptable while the API surface stays the size it currently is.
+- **Session/auth:** Svelte 5 runes-based state (`src/lib/session.svelte.ts`),
+  bootstrapped once via a module-level `sessionReady` promise that `App.svelte` awaits before ever mounting the router — route guards (`svelte-spa-router`'s `wrap({conditions})`) don't need their own "have we checked session state yet" handling as a result. `GET /auth/me` and the new `GET /api/setup-status` (unauthenticated, closing a real gap: there was no way to distinguish "show Setup" from "show Login" on first load) run via `Promise.allSettled`, not `Promise.all` — one failing shouldn't strand the app on the loading screen forever.
+- **Favicon/thumbnail delivery** (`GET /api/pages/{id}/favicon`,
+  `GET /api/pages/{id}/thumbnail`): unlike capture HTML, no content-negotiation dance — small already-binary images, not worth it.
+Deliberately no `Cache-Control` either: both URLs are page-identity- addressed, not content-addressed, so a later re-capture changing the favicon/thumbnail shouldn't risk being masked by a stale browser cache.
+Thumbnails aren't a denormalized `pages` column the way `favicon_path` is (they're written async by the screenshot job well after ingestion, not at `UpsertPage` time), so the thumbnail endpoint resolves the latest capture fresh per request instead.

 This section is expected to keep growing as the extension, dashboard, and CLI are built out.